2012 Audi A4 Performance

 Handling and Braking

 Audi has a long-standing reputation for strong performance on twisting roads, and the 2012 A4 continues to please reviewers with its competent handling.
-Even stripped-down models are agile, but with the available quattro all-wheel drive system, which sends 60 percent of power to the rear wheels under normal conditions, this A4 is one of the most balanced and enthusiastic handlers available.
-On test tracks, the automotive press falls in love with the A4’s precise cornering and handling.
+Even stripped-down models are agile, but with the available all-wheel drive system, which sends 60 percent of power to the rear wheels under normal conditions, the A4 is one of the most balanced and enthusiastic handlers available.
+The automotive press loves the A4’s precise cornering and handling.

 - "A4 and S4 are true drivers' cars.
 Steering is nicely weighted and direct.
 A4 adeptly balances around-town maneuverability with sporty road manners." -- Consumer Guide